vinil-v/cyclecloud-amlfs/README.md

 ## Configuring AMLFS in CycleCloud Portal ##

 The following parameters required for successful configuration.
-Please refer [Install Clients](https://learn.microsoft.com/en-us/azure/azure-managed-lustre/client-install) document to check the AMLFS Client version for the selected OS.
+Please refer [Install Clients](https://learn.microsoft.com/en-us/azure/azure-managed-lustre/client-install) document to check the pre-built AMLFS client version for the selected OS.

     1. Lustre Client Version.
         Ubuntu version has hyphen ( - ) and EL version has underscores ( _ ).
              Ubuntu version: 2.15.1-29-gbae0abe
              RedHat/ Alma / Centos : 2.15.1_29_gbae0ab
     2. MGS IP Address
-    3. Lustre Mount Point in the compute nodes
+    3. Name of the Lustre Mount Point in the compute nodes

 Create new cluster from the imported template(Slurm-AMLFS in this case) and in the Azure Managed Lustre FS section, add the above mentioned parameter.